jgerstmayr/EXUDYN/docs/RST/Examples/multiprocessingTest.rst

    #
    # Details:  This example shows how to use parallel computation of EXUDYN models
    #           Using multiprocessing, several instances of EXUDYN are executed (graphics DISABLED!!!)
+   #           This represents a very simple possibility to run parallel simulations;
+   #           More advanced parameter variation is available in exudyn.processing.ParameterVariation(...)
    #
    # Author:   Johannes Gerstmayr
    # Date:     2020-11-12